zandero/rest.vertx/README.md

 ### Registering by class type
 > version 0.5 (or later)

-Alternatively RESTs can be registered by class type only (in case they have an empty constructor).
+Alternatively RESTs can be registered by class type only.

 ```java
 Router router = RestRouter.register(vertx, TestRest.class);